solita/solita.github.com/_posts/2018-08-30-fullstack-typed-api-with-typescript.md

 For the client, we can wrap each of the requests with ``fetch()``, so the client code can just call the method with ``clientApi.path.METHOD(body)`` and be done with it.
-For the server, we can bind the api to eg. Express.
+For the server, we can bind the API to eg. Express.

 ```ts
 import {ApiMap, apiObject, ApiResponse, ApiResponseValue} from './api';